tanhtra/aligulac_analytics/README.md

 - Cloud Storage bucket as the Data Lake to store various Parquet files and table
 - and, Data Studio as the dashboarding tool

+## Dashboard and Visuals

+Streamlit cloud is being used as a dashboarding solution (for now).
+The streamlit dashboard can be accessed here [Aligulac Analytics on Steamlit](https://aligulac-analytics.streamlit.app/)

 ## Installation

 ### .ENV file